boost/awesome/workflow/ionic.md

 ## Icon & Splashscreen

 This is a guide for designers for generating icon & splashscreen images.
 Icon is required to be uploaded to both AppleStore via apple connect, GoolePlay for android and also added to Ionic project.
 The below are the dimensions for these.
+PNG is the prefere image format.

 ```
 Google Play:  512x512